 Back pain is one of the most common ailments, and many people will sustain a back injury at some point in their lives.
 If you sustained a back injury in the course of performing your job, you are most likely entitled to workers’ compensation benefits, regardless of whether someone else’s negligence caused your injury.
 If you are in this situation, you should contact an experienced Orange County back injury lawyer as soon as possible to ensure that you do not waive your right to recovery.
-The attorneys at the Law Office of Joseph Richards understand the issues that frequently arise in pursuing a workers’ compensation claim due to a back injury, and we will work tirelessly to develop a strong case that will aid you in recovering the full amount of benefits that you are rightfully owed.
+The attorneys at Law Office of Joseph Richards, P.C. understand the issues that frequently arise in pursuing a workers’ compensation claim due to a back injury, and we will work tirelessly to develop a strong case that will aid you in recovering the full amount of benefits that you are rightfully owed.
 We advocate aggressively on behalf of injured workers seeking compensation for medical costs and other benefits.
 We represent individuals seeking workers’ compensation benefits throughout Southern California from our offices in Orange and Riverside Counties.Common Back Injuries and Treatments

 Common back injuries include strains, sprains, herniated discs, and compression fractures.
 A sprain involves an injury to your ligaments, due to stretching or tearing, whereas a strain is an injury to a muscle or tendon.
 Herniated discs occur when the discs that act as cushions between vertebrae become displaced, resulting in pain, numbness, and weakness.
 Compression fractures occur when the vertebrae collapse due to pressure.
 Back injuries are often diagnosed via imaging, such as x-rays, CT scans, and MRIs.
 Treatment for back injuries varies and can include physical therapy, surgery, and medication to alleviate the pain caused by the injury.Types of Back Injuries Under the California Labor Code